Walk Zones

 Additionally, elementary students residing up to one-tenth (0.1) or secondary students residing up to two-tenths (0.2) of a mile beyond a designated walk route distance may also be incorporated into that walk route distance, if doing so is considered particularly cost effective and/or efficient for the school division (such as extending the walk route distance to the end of a street or eliminating a relatively isolated bus stop).

-Special Safety Exceptions.
-Regardless of the distance from home to school, bus transportation shall be provided, if, in the judgement of the Division Superintendent, or designee, there is not a walking route free of unusual safety hazards.
+Regardless of the distance from home to school, bus transportation shall be provided, if, in the judgment of the Division Superintendent, or designee, there is not a walking route free of unusual safety hazards.
 Paved walk route surfaces are not required.

 ACPS staff does not assess all possible walking and bicycling routes, supervise those routes, or guarantee the safety of any particular route.
 However, ACPS will review routes for unusual hazards upon request and will collaborate with other agencies in the development of pedestrian and biking route enhancements and projects as appropriate.